DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 Test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port 8080, like this: xxx.xxx.xxx.xxx:8080

-If the initial Jenkins screen to input the admin password shows up the provisioning was correct.
-Otherwise connect via ssh to the instance like this: ssh -i your-key-pair.pem ubuntu@xxx.xxx.xxx.xxx

-and check that docker and Jenkins are running with: docker ps -
+If the initial Jenkins screen to input the admin password shows up, then the provisioning was correct.
+Otherwise connect via ssh to the instance like this: ssh -i your-key-pair.pem ubuntu@xxx.xxx.xxx.xxx and check that docker and Jenkins are running with: docker ps -